Canadiana Gallery

 Tashyana Davidson

-Tashy is in her first year of the Master of Public Policy program at the Munk School.
+Tashy is in her second year of the Master of Public Policy program at the Munk School.
 She holds a Bachelor of Arts and Science from McMaster University and has worked in program development in non-profit disability services.
 She has also worked as a writer and in the learning design industry.
 Tashy is interested in co-operative housing, care economy issues such as long-term care, and the intersection between political philosophy and public policy.
 She volunteers with the Public Good Initiative and the Public Policy and Governance Review.

 Image of a person named Tasha Romeyn.